vmaurin/express-template/README.md

 # express-template
 Minimal template for express.
-It is relying on node package.json for server side dependencies and on bower for client side dependencies
+It is relying on node package.json for server side dependencies and on bower for client side dependencies.
+The purpose is to have something more simple than the express generator and support different configuration according to an environment variable.

 ## Requirements